Lace up those dusty cowboy boots and slide on a swanky Bolo tie because the rootin’-tootin’ city of Dallas awaits!

 Guided tours typically include a visit to the Oswald Rooming House, which still looks exactly like it did in 1963, as well as the Sixth Floor Museum, home to a fascinating collection of artifacts.

-If you consider yourself somewhat of a budding Sherlock Holmes, it’s time to put your wit and problem-solving skills to the test!
+If you consider yourself somewhat of a budding Sherlock Holmes, it’s time to put your wit and problem-solving skills to the test in an escape room!

-5 – Go behind the scenes at the Cowboy’s stadium
+6 – Go behind the scenes at the AT&T Stadium

 Calling all the sports enthusiasts!
 If you love football (that’s NFL, in case you were wondering) then the Cowboys stadium tour should sit high atop the Dallas bucket list.